-An essential plugin I found, then forked and customised provides Pelican to read and compile the Textbundle files I export from Ulysses.
-Textbundle is an open-source mechanism for exchanging markdown files along with any dependent content, such as images.
+An essential plugin I found, then forked and customised provides Pelican with the ability to read and compile the Textbundle files I export from Ulysses.
+Textbundle is an open-source container format for exchanging markdown files along with any dependent content, such as images.
 This format is a gamechanger for me, allowing me to move articles from Ulysses to my publishing environment without messing around with relative links for images and so on.

 Netlify and continuous deployment